Frank McGrath (American football): Professional football

-A native of Hampton, Michigan, McGrath played college football for Georgetown.
-He played professional football in the National Football League (NFL) for the Frankford Yellow Jackets during 1927 season and for the New York Yankees during the 1928 season.
+McGrath also played professional football in the National Football League (NFL) for the Frankford Yellow Jackets during 1927 season and for the New York Yankees during the 1928 season.
 He played at the end position and appeared in a total of 24 NFL games, 18 as a starter.
+After two years in the NFL McGrath later recalled that he quit the game because "it got a little too phoney for me, so I got out."
+He later worked as an insurance adjuster, for a time in Des Moines, Iowa, and then in Bay City.